 Measles parties are not a new concept.
 Many parents practiced it as early as the 1960s.
 The idea behind it was to throw a party for a child with measles and have healthy children attend it so they can catch it.
 Many expressed their belief that exposure to measles would strengthen the healthy children’s immune system and make them invulnerable to future outbreaks (In fact, one such person to express this was Darla Shine, the wife of a top Trump official, Bill Shine.
 She expressed this view in early 2019).

 Unfortunately, these parents tragically misunderstood how inoculation worked.
 All this did was expand the measles outbreak to its highest point in decades.

 Still, many parents bought into it.
 After all, if celebrities and politicians support measles parties, what’s the harm in trying?

 Celebrities Endorsement of the Worst Kind

-People like actress, comedian, and former Playboy Centerfold Jenny McCarthy comes to mind.
+People like actress, comedian and former Playboy Centerfold Jenny McCarthy come to mind.
 She was one of the first to attach her name and cause to the Antivaxxer Movement.
-She believed the vaccines caused her son to become Autistic (although she later claimed he was “cured” of it through the controversial Chelation therapy, thus throwing major doubt into the original claims it was autism).
+She believed the vaccines caused her son to become autistic (although she later claimed he was “cured” of it through the controversial Chelation therapy, thus throwing major doubt into the original claims it was autism).